gaultier/blog/the_production_bug_that_made_me_care_about_undefined_behavior.md

 > `clang-tidy` reports this issue when trying to pass such a variable as argument to a function, but that's all.
 We want to detect all problematic locations, even when the variable is not passed to a function.
 Also, `clang-tidy` only reports one location and exits.

-But now, it has improved, and reports all problematic locations, and not only in function calls, which is great.
+But now, it seems it has improved, and reports all problematic locations, and not only in function calls, which is great.

 I also wrote in my notes at the time that `cppcheck` 'spots this without issues', but when I try it today, it does not spot anything even with `--enable=all`.
 So, maybe it's a regression, or I am not using it correctly.